 Transitions can be especially hard if you are an international student which is why we offer International Orientation week to help you settle in, explore London and make friends.
 Plus you can take part in exclusive day trips to Oxford and Brighton.

 Staff will also guide you through the important information on being an international student in London including opening a bank account, registering with a doctor, staying safe and living independently.

 Studying abroad can come with its own challenges.
 You might have a new language and/or a new culture to get used to, let alone starting fresh with new friends, a new living environment and new support circles.
 Culture Shock is the experience you may have with learning a new way of life.
-Keep an eye on our International Orientation Programme page for Autumn 2020 to see how we will be supporting you in your transition to Middlesex University.
+Keep an eye on our International Orientation Programme page to see how we will be supporting you in your transition to Middlesex University.

 Here are some other useful resources on being an international student in London: